NYC Travel Tips: 21 Things to Know Before Visiting New York

 Here’s the truth: there’s simply no way to see everything NYC has to offer – not in a few days, not in a week, not even in a month.
 Trying to squeeze in five or six major attractions per day will only leave you exhausted and frustrated.
 Don’t forget that you need to factor in time to get between places, find an entrance, security checks, bathroom breaks, coffee stops, and lunch.
 All this can eat up a lot of your time.

 It’s much better to visit fewer attractions and actually enjoy them, rather than spend the whole day rushing.
-(The exception would be if you only have 1–2 days in NYC and just want to quickly see, rather than visit, some of the main landmarks.)
+(The exception would be if you only have 1–2 days in New York and just want to quickly see, rather than visit, some of the main landmarks.)

 For example, if you’re visiting any major museum, like the 9/11 Museum, MoMA, or The Met, give yourself at least two hours.
 Also, avoid planning multiple museums in one day.
 Slow walking through exhibitions might seem easy, but it can really take a toll on your back and feet.
 You’ll find more tips on planning your time further down.